RyanteckLTD/RTK-000-003/scratchGPIO/scratchTutorial.md

 sudo chmod 755 /etc/init.d/tightvncserver
 sudo update-rc.d tightvncserver defaults
 ```
-Finally reboot your Pi by running "sudo reboot"
+Finally reboot your Pi by running "sudo reboot" while also swapping over to wireless mode.

 ####Your Raspberry Pi Should now be ready for scratching!
 ####You will now need to connect to your Raspberry Pi using VNC.
 See the guide "connectingToVNC" in the handyTipsGuides folder on how to connect via an VNC Client.